-Information for assembling and starting up your device can be found in the "Installation" user manual ☐ Connect the device with the network.
-The network parameters must be set correctly for the data connection to be successful.
-You can access the user interface of the Command Line Interface for example, with the freeware program PuTTY .
+Information for assembling and starting up your device can be found in the "Installation" user manual.

+☐ Connect the device with the network.
+The prerequisite for a successful data connection is the correct setting of the network parameters.

+You can access the user interface of the Command Line Interface for example, with the freeware program PuTTY.
 This program is provided on the product CD.

-Install the PuTTY program on your computer.
+☐ Install the PuTTY program on your computer.